A Guide to the Best Street Food in Malaysia

 It honestly tasted as bad as it sounds and we cannot recommend it to anyone.
 At all.

-Love it or hate it, the creamy fruit is omnipresent in Malaysia’s streets and there’s no getting away from its smell, often described as being similar to that of rotting onions!
+Love it or hate it, the creamy fruit is an omnipresent street food in Malaysia, and there’s no getting away from its smell, often described as being similar to that of rotting onions!
 Although we don’t hate it (Nikki isn’t too sure about this part), we feel that is best eaten in small doses!

 8. Century egg